 <<< Honokowai Beach Park – Beach Guide – Kapalua Bay Beach >>>

 Have Your Say

-Have you been to the Hawaiin paradise of Napili Bay?
+Have you been to the Hawaiian paradise of Napili Bay?
 What did you make of the beach?
 Did You try Snorkeling or playing in the surf?
 Did you check out the Gazebo or Sea House Happy Hour?
 How were the conditions?
-Falt calm or rough> What was the Parking situation like?
-Let us know in the comments below and if you have any questions about the incredible Napili Bay just fore away in the comments.
+Flat calm or rough?
+What was the Parking situation like?
+Let us know in the comments below and if you have any questions about the incredible Napili Bay just fire away in the comments.